Black Pearl - Kitchen Nightmares Update - Open or Closed?

 While talking with the staff, David comes into the restaurant unexpectedly.

-Gordon orders clam chowder, lobster mac and cheese and all three of the lobster rolls from server Steven.
+He also orders all three of the lobster rolls from server Steven.

 While awaiting his order, Gordon notices the weird bar and the bizarre mismatched interior.